andy489/Introduction_to_Programming_CPP/Tasks.md

 **3.10.** Wtire a program which asks the user for a number n and then prints a square with numbers with as many rows as n.
 Align all numbers in the square!

-• For n=3, the output must be;     • For n=4, the output must be
+• For n=3, the output must be;     • For n=4, the output must be (note how all columns are aligned)

     1 2 3                       1  2  3  4
     4 5 6                       5  6  7  8